BrowserBox/BrowserBox/README.md

 - Build a plugin for Recording and playback of any sequence of user actions to create fully reproducible "web macros" that people can share
 - A "webview" tag for the open web.
 The web view tag is connected to a remote browser and provides all fuctionalities of a webview tag (such as in Electron or Android).
 - A "browser" tag for the open web.
 The browser tag is connected to a remote browser and provides all capabilities of a browser, including multiple tabs, history, an address bar and so on.
+- A service that lets you run electron apps in the cloud, but connect to them on a browser.
+So a UI for electron apps that you run in the cloud.
+So take any electron app and convert it into a docker container and server that you run in the cloud and interface with over a front-end on the client.

 ## Optics